beerran/ng-generic-autocomplete/README.md

 - placeholder: string - Placeholder text in input (default: 'Search..')
 - failedText: string - Text to display when search failed (default: 'No items matched your search')
 - fetchDataText: string - Text to display when data not yet fetched (default: 'Click to fetch data')

-## Table settings
-#### General
+- clearInput: boolean - Whether to clear input after item selected or not (default: true)
 - showItems: boolean - Whether to show a table containing all items in itemList or not (default: false)
+- showTableText: boolean - Display text above item table (default: true)
+- tableActive: boolean - Have table expanded by default or not (default: true)
+- tableText: string - Text shown over item table (default: 'Or choose from all items..')
 - pageSize: number - Number of items to display for each page in table (default: 5)
 - maxSize: number - Max number of pages shown in pagination before wrapping (default: 5)

-#### Text settings
-- showTableText: boolean - Display text above item table (default: true)
-- tableText: string - Text shown over item table (default: 'Or choose from all items..')
+(* One of these are required, and can't be used in conjuction with one another) (** Only required if remoteSearch=true)

-# Output events
+# Outputs
 - onItemSelect: Returns a single item of the type in your itemList array of objects
 - onFetchData: Emitted when user clicks the component and data is not yet fetched

-If the onFetchData output is supplied, neither the autocomplete nor the table will be shown until the user clicks the field to fetch new data.
-When the data has been fetched, the autocomplete input and table will be available for use.